 Professions and mediation

-This space, blending knowledge, creation, and presentation, offers visitors of all ages the opportunity to explore the history and techniques of watchmaking through several stations: the Comptoir horloger, Ludotemps and the Watchmaker’s Workbench.
+This space, blending knowledge, creation, and presentation, offers visitors of all ages the opportunity to explore the history and techniques of watchmaking through several stations: the Comptoir Horloger, Ludotemps and the Watchmaker’s Workbench.

 With its two digital tables, visitors can discover the professions of watchmaking and understand how mechanical watch work.
 Fully interactive, the tables also allow visitors to test their watchmaking knowledge through quizzes and interactive games.